lucashueda/climate_health_project/README.md

 ## Description

-Here you will find all the codes used in the project, each prefix mean the man objective of notebook as show below:
+Here you will find all the codes used in the project, each prefix means the main objective of notebook as show below:

 - [1] Data aquisition
 - [2] Data cleaning and transformation